Ash Street Improvements Project

 I am glad round abouts are being left out of the plan.
 Trash trucks, school buses, fire engines, police cars.
 Round abouts hinder this process.
 I am against the green space.
 I hate mowing that space.
 I would much rather have that land on my side so I can have more yard.
 I if you put the 5 ft side walk and 4 ft green space together you are still taking 9ft of space instead of 10ft but still in many yards, putting the sidewalk at peoples front door and eliminating their driveways.
 Still have not stated what you are going to do with all the trees/

-DORIS J OHARA about 1 year ago
+DORIS J OHARA almost 2 years ago

 I was very disappointed to see round-a-bouts presented at the second meeting.
 The traffic study presented during the first meeting eliminated the need for them.